dell/omnia/docs/source/InstallationGuides/Benchmarks/OneAPI.rst

 Install oneAPI for MPI jobs on Intel processors
 ________________________________________________

+This topic explains how to manually install oneAPI for MPI jobs.
+To install oneAPI automatically, `click here. <AutomatingOneAPI.html>`_

 **Pre-requisites**

 * An Omnia **slurm** cluster running with at least 2 nodes: 1 manager and 1 compute.